JabboRamirez/Stock-Analysis/README.md

 Overview of Project
-For the Module 2 challenge, I used my knowledge on VBA to refactor the Stocks Analysis code from Module 2.
+For this Challenge I had to use my limited knowledge on VBA to show the Stocks Analysis code from Module 2.
 This will allow the code to run for much larger datasets without having to worry about the code taking a long time to execute.

 Results
 Original Code